What shape screen should I go for - 16:9 or Cinemascope?

 - What do you like?

-- What size and shape is the room itself?
+- What size and shape is your room?

-And then between us we can answer the question perfectly for you.
+And then between us we can answer it - perfectly for you.

 Other screen aspects